Doom-modding-and-etc/Enceladus/README.md

 * Android: [QuickEdit](https://play.google.com/store/apps/details?id=com.rhmsoft.edit&hl=pt_BR&gl=US) and a PS2 with uLE for test.

-Oh, and I also have to mention that an essential prerequisite for using Enceladus is knowing how to code in Lua.
+Oh, and I also have to mention that an essential prerequisite for using Doomeladus is knowing how to code in Lua.

 ### Features

-Enceladus uses the latest version of Lua language (currently 5.4.3), which means that it brings all language's available resources so far.
+Doomeladus uses the latest version of Lua language (currently 5.4.3), which means that it brings all language's available resources so far.
 Below is the list of usable functions of Enceladus project currently, this list is constantly being updated.

 **Graphics functions:**